RetronEletron/PortageForest/README.md

 8. Install and configure grub.
 By default grub is installed but it needs to be installed and configured on your hardware to do this run `grub-install && grub-mkconfig -o /boot/grub/grub.cfg` if you want any modifications to the grub config file edit /etc/default/grub by doing `nano /etc/default/grub`
 9. Editing /etc/portage/make.conf.
 Not Entire required but may be needed if you got a different gpu or want to add your own configurations or change the use flags to your preference (Note this may require huge amount of packages to be rebuilt) to edit /etc/portage/make.conf run `nano /etc/portage/make.conf`
 10. Changing your root password.
 To do this just run `passwd` if your password is too short/unsecure you can edit /etc/security/passwdqc.conf by `nano /etc/security/passwdqc.conf` and change the top line to `min=1,1,1,1,1` than run `passwd` again and it should work.
+11. Adding a user (Not Required but recommended).
+Adding a user is recommended due to having proper perms and not able to accidently break something.
+As well as some things may not work properly in root.
+To do this run `useradd -m -G audio,cdrom,floppy,portage,usb,video,wheel -s /bin/bash user && passwd user` Of course replace user with your actual user unless you want your user to be well user.
+12. If you wish to enable bluetooth support run `systemctl enable bluetooth && systemctl start bluetooth` For Systemd and For OpenRC run `rc-update add bluetooth default && rc-service bluetooth start`